Tech

 iPhone 16: What to expect

 With all the latest reports, rumours, and leaks, we now have a clearer picture of what the iPhone 16 lineup is going to look like.
 We previously covered everything we know about the potential new features of iPhone 16 and iPhone 16 Pro models.
-A significant highlight is Apple‘s emphasis on its in-device AI processing, distinguishing itself by not relying on cloud computing, which ensures faster and more secure functionality.
+A significant highlight is Apple‘s emphasis on its in-device AI processing.
+This distinguishes itself by not relying on cloud computing, which ensures faster and more secure functionality.
 So let’s delve into how the upcoming device will integrate artificial intelligence features into its system. iPhone 16: What to expect.

 Apple Intelligence: The Core of iOS 18